Spend Forecasting is the most important tool for Procurement. Why?

 The steps involved in demand forecasting are outlined below:

-- The first and foremost step of the demand forecasting process involves the organization in setting their objectives, this needs to highlight the purpose of demand forecasting before initiating it.
+- The first and foremost step of the demand forecasting process involves the organization in setting its objectives, this needs to highlight the purpose of demand forecasting before initiating it.

 - Determining the time of forecasting if an organization should go for short-term forecasting or long-term forecasting